OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Relationships Between Concepts of the Same Vocabulary

 Internal vocabulary relationships are usually supplied by the vocabulary provider.
-Full descriptions can be found in the vocabulary documentation under the individual vocabulary at the OHDSI Wiki[^vocabVocabulariesUrl].
+Full descriptions can be found in the vocabulary documentation under the individual vocabulary at the OHDSI Wiki.[^vocabVocabulariesUrl]

 [^vocabVocabulariesUrl]: https://www.ohdsi.org/web/wiki/doku.php?id=documentation:vocabulary